candacelax/bias-in-vision-and-language/README.md

 # Measuring Social Biases in Grounded Visual and Language Embeddings
-This is the repo for our paper "Biases in Joint Visual and Language Embeddings".
+This is the repo for our paper [Measuring Social Biases in Grounded Vision and Language Embeddings](https://arxiv.org/abs/2002.08911).
 We implement a version of WEAT/SEAT for visually grounded word embeddings.
 This is code borrowed and modified from [this repo](https://github.com/W4ngatang/sent-bias).

 ## Installation
 Create the conda environment.